EsraaQandel/gateways-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.

+# Pro Tip

+Time is Money!
+So save yourself some time and watch [this short demo video instead!](https://www.loom.com/share/9fe19fdd5b99480098d8e150caae6956) :))

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm install` to install required packages `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding